cirosantilli/linux-cheat/net/README.md

 Beware that browsers can store different cookies for both, so you can be logged in at `www.a.com` but not at `a.com`.

-It is more recommended today not to use the `www` because it is what the huge majority of users wants on a website: <http://stackoverflow.com/questions/1109356/www-or-not-www-what-to-choose-as-primary-site-name>. `www` implies that we are using `HTTP`, but we already have the http part of the URL.
+It is more recommended today not to use the `www` because it is what the huge majority of users wants on a website: <http://stackoverflow.com/questions/1109356/www-or-not-www-what-to-choose-as-primary-site-name>. `www` implies that we are using `HTTP`, but we already have the HTTP part of the URL.

 In the case of FTP, `ftp://ftp.a.com` URLs which are common, and perhaps in that case it is better to keep the `ftp` and redirect HTTP requests to `ftp.a.com` to `ftp://ftp.a.com` since FTP is less used than HTTP, allowing users to type simply `ftp.a.com` instead of `ftp://a.com`.